How to apply for a BPS qualification in test use

 - Each year, you affirm your continued competence in test use

-For more information about the BPS qualifications in test use, including how to apply, please see:
+For more information about the BPS qualifications in test use, including fee levels and how to apply, please see:

 BPS Chartered Members who wish to apply for the qualifications in testing in forensic contexts should visit Qualifications in Testing in Forensic Contexts.